Feelslikeimfallinginlove: Music video

 The music video for "Feelslikeimfallinginlove" was shot at the Odeon of Herodes Atticus in Athens, Greece.
-Local publications claimed that it had a budget of €3 million, ranking among the most expensive music videos of all time.
-Footage was directed by Ben Mor and released on 1 July 2024.
+Local publications claimed that it had a budget of €3 million, ranking among the most expensive of all time.
+Footage was directed by Los Angeles-based director Ben Mor and released on 1 July 2024.
 It included Natasha Ofili and the Coro de Manos Blancas joining Coldplay to perform the song in American Sign Language.
 July is celebrated as Disability Pride Month.
 An animated lyric video produced by 15 different artists came out on 22 July.
 The song's Zerb remix has a video as well, filmed in the streets of Helsinki and released on 2 August.

-Live Performances
+Live performances

 On 16 June 2024, during the Music of the Spheres World Tour in Budapest, the band performed "Feelslikeimfallinginlove" for the first time ever in public.
 The band also performed the song at the Glastonbury Festival in Pilton, Somerset on 29 June 2024.